pkking/quick-mirror-openeuler/README.rst

 -c
     Configuration file to use.

+-d
+    Set output verbosity.
+See the VERBOSE setting in the sample configuration file for details.

 -t
     Instead of the previous run time, use this.
 Should be an integer representing the seconds since the epoch.

 -T
     Instead of the previous run time, use this.
-The value is passed to date -d.
+The value is passed to ``date -d``, so it should be in a format which date recognizes.  ``yesterday`` and ``last week`` are useful.
+Remember to quote if there are spaces.

 Initial Run
 -----------